kunalsumbly/javascriptfun/README.md

 and hit convert button and boom the right text area will get populated and you can directly run that in your database client.
 Please use this and let me know if there are any issues , might come handy while debugging.

 So what are you waiting for, download  ParseSQL.html and give it a go.

-NOTE:- Though , I have done some initial testing, there might be some corner cases which could give some tricky results.
-Its always good to do a cursory review for the SQL generated.